NeoGranular/lanyon/_posts/2016-10-07-zhan-xian-chapter-162.md

 But to everyone else, it seemed as if Yang Chen heavily respected his master, so they secretly nodded.
 At the same time, they also felt profound envy towards Gao Yue.
 Why couldn’t they have such a good disciple?

-Afterwards, Yang Chen didn’t speak around the issue and directly made a report about the old tree demon, wanting to join the Eccentrics Hall to everyone.
+Afterwards, Yang Chen didn’t beat around the bush and directly made a report about the old tree demon, wanting to join the Eccentrics Hall to everyone.
 At the same time, he also invited them to attend the old tree demon’s tribulation.

 As soon as Yang Chen’s words left his mouth, everyone in the Second Fierce Yang Courtyard immediately took a deep breath.

 Among the people present, Wang Yong, who was merely at the peak YuanYing stage, had the highest cultivation.
 Among the other hall masters, elders and the Palace Master, many were just at the JieDan stage and hadn’t even passed the thunder tribulation of the three tribulations.
 So, suddenly hearing that a peak YuanYing stage expert was going to go through his Yin Fire tribulation and all of them could attend the ritual, made everyone go crazy.

 A Da Cheng stage expert was indeed a Da Cheng stage expert!
-According to Yang Chen’s words, that old tree demon was very formidable and had suppressed the Yin Fire for more than a dozen times now.
-What kind of cultivation would he have to suppress a heavenly tribulation?
+According to Yang Chen’s words, that old tree demon was very formidable and had suppressed the Yin Fire tribulation more than a dozen times by now.
+What kind of cultivation would he need to have to suppress a heavenly tribulation?
 Furthermore, how had he suppressed it?

 Leaving aside the worth of a Da Cheng stage expert to sect, just with this one trick, if the sect could grasp it, then everyone at the peak YuanYing stage would be able to get countless opportunities.

 Even without this, just being able to witness an expert pass the Yin Fire tribulation at close proximity was simply a great opportunity to touch upon the edge of the Da Cheng stage for everyone there.
 Especially for those elders, who were at the YuanYing stage, this was simply a heaven sent opportunity, which many people could not witness in their lifetimes.

 Even for JieDan experts to be able to witness someone passing their tribulation was very beneficial towards their mental state and this kind of matter was surprisingly happening within their own sect and the one who made this possible was moreover a disciple at the initial Foundation stage.
-This could not be said to just be a miracle now, this was simply accomplishing an impossible matter.
+This could not be said to just be a miracle now, this was simply making the impossible possible.

 Such a good opportunity had surprisingly fallen into the lap of the Pure Yang Palace.
 Everyone was looking at Yang Chen as if they were looking at some freak.
 To be able to entice an almost Da Cheng stage expert with just the initial Foundation stage, what kind of good fortune was this?